 Make a Difference to Reading - maintain the highest levels of customer service and be flexible and willing to provide the services needed at the time they are needed

-If you tick these boxes, then we really want to hear from you!
-The following will also help you to hit the ground running
+The following experience will also help you to hit the ground running:

 We offer a supportive environment to grow and develop your career with the opportunity to put your ideas across.
 Innovation and ambition is strongly encouraged, and you’ll get a great feel for that working in our friendly and collaborative environment.